bckohan/anglePicker.js/README.md

 # anglePicker.js

-A configurable svg-based widget to pick an angle or an angle range.
+A configurable pure-javascript svg-based widget to pick an angle or an angle range.